 The interior space of approximately 20,000 ft2 (1,858 m2), consisting of 14 major rooms and 4 minor ones, a cantina (cellar), a granaro (granary) 160+ windows and 44 pairs of shutters, is a harmonious arrangement of the strictly symmetical plans on which Palladio insisted without exception.

 Before I’m given a look around, I’m handed a pair of oversized felt slippers to put on to help protect the original 16th century wood flooring that covers part of the ground level.
+To be honest, I feel as if the Gables are putting me to work buffing the floors as I begin sliding from room to room.

 On both the main and piano nobile (noble floor) levels, rooms of inter-related proportions are composed of squares and rectangles, each flanking a great hall, resplendent with four free-standing columns, that frames the exterior vistas at both ends of the manor.